 Copyright Levies - The Company's obligation to collect and remit copyright levies in certain European Union ("EU") countries may be affected by the resolution of legal proceedings pending in Germany against various companies, including Dell's German subsidiary, and elsewhere in the EU against other companies in Dell's industry.
 The plaintiffs in those proceedings, some of which are described below, generally seek to impose or modify the levies with respect to sales of such equipment as multifunction devices, phones, personal computers, and printers, alleging that such products enable the copying of copyrighted materials.
 Some of the proceedings also challenge whether the levy schemes in those countries comply with EU law.
 Certain EU member countries that do not yet impose levies on digital devices are expected to implement legislation to enable them to extend existing levy schemes, while some other EU member countries are expected to limit the scope of levy schemes and their applicability in the digital hardware environment.
-Dell, other companies, and various industry associations have opposed the extension of levies in certain EU countries where it has determined that based on local laws it is probable that it has a payment obligation.
+Dell, other companies, and various industry associations have opposed the extension of levies to the digital environment and have advocated alternative models of compensation to rights holders.
+The Company continues to collect levies in certain EU countries where it has determined that based on local laws it is probable that it has a payment obligation.
 The amount of levies is generally based on the number of products sold and the per-product amounts of the levies, which vary.
 The Company accrues a liability when it believes that it is both probable that a loss has been incurred and when it can reasonably estimate the amount of the loss.